Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS: Seismic Facies Classification

 \subsection{\kmeans\ Implementations}

-Sabeti and Javaherian~\cite{sabeti2009seismic} use \kmeans\ on multi-attribute 3D seismic data, showing that the classifier can be used to extract useful information about underground beddings and lateral changes in layers.
+Sabeti and Javaherian~\cite{sabeti2009seismic} use \kmeans\ on multi-attribute 3D seismic data, showing that the classifier is useful to extract information about underground beddings and lateral changes in layers.
 Some works have presented parallel and efficient implementations of \kmeans\ for CPUs and accelerators, even for geophysics purposes.
-For instance, \cite{zhao2015comparison} uses a \kmeans\ version implemented with MPI to accelerate the clustering computation with multiple-CPU nodes. \cite{huang2017scalable} improves this approach by presenting their design of a scalable seismic analytics platform built upon Apache Spark and its managing features to process and visualize seismic data using GPU-accelerated nodes. \cite{huang2017scalable} employ their framework to identify geologic faults, but using deep learning approaches.
+For instance, \cite{zhao2015comparison} uses a \kmeans\ version implemented with MPI to accelerate the clustering with multiple-CPU nodes. \cite{huang2017scalable} improves this approach by presenting their design of a scalable seismic analytics platform built upon Apache Spark and its managing features to process and visualize seismic data using GPU-accelerated nodes. \cite{huang2017scalable} employ their framework to identify geologic faults, but using deep learning.

 In 2018, an open-source consortium named RAPIDS was announced.
-RAPIDS is a suite of data processing and machine learning libraries that enables efficient GPU acceleration.
-It has a great advantage of providing a user-friendly abstraction to well-known data-science libraries such as Numpy~\cite{numpy} and Pandas~\cite{pandas}, as well as exposing high-level GPU parallelism and high-bandwidth memory speed trough CUDA (\cite{cuda}).
-With RAPIDS, we employed DASK to allow scalable processing with multiple GPUs.
+RAPIDS is a suite of data processing and ML libraries that enables efficient data-science back-ended by GPU acceleration.
+It has a great advantage of providing a user-friendly abstraction to well-known data-science libraries such as Numpy~\cite{numpy} and Pandas~\cite{pandas}, as well as exposing high-level GPU parallelism and high-bandwidth memory speed trough CUDA~\cite{cuda}.
+With RAPIDS, we employed DASK to allow distributed processing with multiple GPUs.
 As far as we know, this is the first work to explore the performance and scalability of RAPIDS applied to seismic facies classification.